alexirpan/alexirpan.github.io/_posts/2018-02-21-blog-paper.markdown

 To any new readers I might have: prepare to be disappointed.
 There is a good chance I'll never write anything as good or as popular again.
-It's a weird feeling, but in the interest of avoiding  "A [Tough Act To Follow](http://tvtropes.org/pmwiki/pmwiki.php/Main/ToughActToFollow)", I'm planning to write shorter posts, released more frequently.
+It's a weird feeling, but in the interest of avoiding the [Tough Act To Follow](http://tvtropes.org/pmwiki/pmwiki.php/Main/ToughActToFollow) problem, I'm planning to write shorter posts, and to release them more frequently.

 To close the thread on the deep RL post: why did I decide to make it a blog post, instead of a paper?
 In some sense, it could have been a paper.
 The post